hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 {% endhighlight %}

 Don't worry if you don't know what that does.
 The only thing you should take from our sort example is that it takes an `&prc` parameter just like our method, and it uses the passed proc if it's not `nil`.
 If it is `nil`, we set it to our own default proc.
 Because we have it set up like this, we don't ever have to explicitly create a proc object before calling the method.
 Pretty neat.

+You might have also noticed that we never `return` inside a block.
+That's because when we do something like

+{% highlight ruby %}
+array = [2, 4, 5, 1, 3]

+array.sort { |num1, num2| return num1 <=> num2 }
+#=> LocalJumpError: unexpected return
+{% endhighlight %}

+Ruby doesn't expect us to `return` inside a block.
+The return value is implicit, meaning `array.sort { |num1, num2| num1 <=> num2 }` will implicitly return -1, 0, or 1.

+<span style="color: gray">*:There is a way to explicitly return from a proc using something called a lambda.
+However, I wont be going over lambdas in this post.*</span>

+Now that we've come this far, let's go over some of the properties of procs and blocks.

+* Procs are objects in Ruby, blocks are not.
+* Procs can be passed in as an optional argument using `&`.
+It defaults to a block following the call on the method if it's not passed in explicitly, or `nil` if neither are supplied.
+* Procs can take any number of arguments so long as it supplies **enough** arguments.

+I would say knowing procs and blocks cover 90% of all usage in basic Ruby, but there is one other form of proc, and one other way to access a block.
+The other form of a proc is called a lambda, and the other way to access a block is through `yield`.
+I'll only be going over `yield` in this post.

+#Yield

+We know by now what a block looks like, how it takes parameters, and how it returns implicitly based on executing the code in the block.
+We also know how to set that block into a proc and access it using a proc, but there is another way using `yield`.

+Let's go ahead and rewrite our initial `add_or_subtract` method using `yield`.

+{% highlight ruby %}
+def add_or_subtract(num1, num2)
+  if block_given?
+    yield(num1, num2)
+  else
+    num1 + num2
+  end
+end
+{% endhighlight %}

+Looks similar, but instead of using `prc.nil?` we use `block_given?`, and instead of using `prc.call(num1, num2)` we use `yield(num1, num2)`.
+If it looks like a duck, swims like a duck, and quacks like a duck, it probably is a duck, right?
+Not exactly.
+If we look back to the example where we used `&prc`, Ruby didn't care whether or not we assigned a block to it.
+But `yield` is like a sensitive teen.
+Here it is in action, but we'll modify our method a little to try and mimic the `&prc`:

+{% highlight ruby %}
+def add_or_subtract(num1, num2)
+  if yield.nil?
+    num1 + num2
+  else
+    yield(num1, num2)
+  end
+end

+add_or_subtract(5, 3)
+#=> LocalJumpError: no block given (yield)
+{% endhighlight %}

+Okay, fine have it your way.
+I'll give you a damn block.

+{% highlight ruby %}
+add_or_subtract(5, 3) { |num| num - 5 }
+#=> NoMethodError: undefined method '-' for nil:NilClass
+{% endhighlight %}

+GRRRRR...
+FINE.
+{% highlight ruby %}
+def add_or_subtract(num1, num2)
+  if block_given?
+    yield(num1, num2)
+  end
+end

+add_or_subtract(5, 3) { |num| num - 5 }
+#=> 0
+{% endhighlight %}

+You can see through this that `yield` needs to meet pretty specific conditions, and if it doesn't will throw errors.
+One advantage to yield, however, is that it processes the block (almost 2x) faster than a proc does.
+Which I guess is cool...

+So there you have it!
+If I left you hanging with questions, feel free to contact me.
+I'm available by e-mail: hyungchulcho93@gmail.com.
+Ciao!